 Bleeding heart is a favorite plant in partially shaded to shady cottage gardens throughout North America and Europe.
 Also known as lady-in-the-bath or lyreflower, bleeding heart is one of those beloved garden plants that gardeners can share.
 Like hosta or daylily, bleeding heart plants can easily be divided and transplanted throughout the garden or shared with friends.
 Just a small tuber of a bleeding heart can eventually become a beautiful specimen plant.
 If you happen to be a lucky recipient of a piece of a friend’s bleeding heart, you may question how to plant a bleeding heart rhizome.
 Continue reading to learn about growing bleeding hearts from tubers.

 Bleeding Heart Rhizome Planting

 Bleeding heart plants are usually sold as growing container perennials, bare root plants, or in packages as tubers.
 As growing container plants, they are already leafed out, may be flowering, and you can plant them in the garden whenever you purchase them.
 Bare root bleeding heart and bleeding heart tubers are the dormant roots of the plant.
 They both need to be planted at specific times in order to eventually leaf out and bloom.
 You may wonder which is better to plant, bleeding heart tubers vs. bare root bleeding heart.
 Both have their pros and cons.
 Bleeding heart bare root plants should only be planted in spring and require special planting.
 Bleeding heart tubers can be planted in fall or spring.
-In the proper site, with proper spacing, planting bleeding heart tubers is as easy as digging a hole an inch or two deep, placing the tuber inside and covering with soil.
+In the proper site, with proper spacing, planting bleeding heart tubers is as easy as digging a hole an inch or two (2.5-5 cm.) deep, placing the tuber inside, and covering with soil.
 However, bleeding heart tubers generally take longer to establish and flower than bare root bleeding hearts.

 How to Grow Bleeding Heart Tubers